Ikwerre people: Establishments in Ikwerre land

 "The acquisition of Ikwerre land began in 1913 by the British colonial government when it acquired a parcel of land from the Rebisi clan of Diobu because the then colonial government wanted to develop a harbor in the area.
 Once the sea port was established, the place became busy with commerce and trade and with a beehive of activities.

 In recent times, as the tempo of oil and gas exploration increased in Rivers State, it invariably put more pressure on Ikwerre land and its resources.
 As land was needed for development purposes within Port Harcourt and its environs, it was natural to turn to Ikwerre people who inhabit Port Harcourt and the surrounding territories.

 Leadership structure

+The Chiefs of Diobu, Ikwerre tribe, August 27, 1958.

 The Ikwerre exist in well-delineated clans, with each clan having its own paramount king.
 The Ikwerre do not have an overall paramount ruler or king, but designated kings, rulers or leaders mostly approved by their constituents.
 However, all paramount rulers in Ikwerre are united in what is known as Ogbakor Ikwerre, which was formed in 1963 as an umbrella socio-cultural organization of the Ikwerre people.